Subject Leader: Mrs Curwen

 At Lindale CE Primary School, we aim to provide the children with a rich, engaging and expressive Art curriculum.

-We have a slot for Art weekly where we teach the key skills as well as linking work to topics.
+In our Art lessons, we teach the key skills as well as making cross-curricular links to topics.
 Within this, children will examine the key elements of line, colour, texture, shape, form, space, tone and pattern.
 A wide range of mediums and materials are used, including collage, textiles, painting, drawing, printing, sculpture and ICT.
-Children are taught skills to enable them to use their imagination to express and communicate ideas, thoughts and feelings.
+Children develop skills which enable them to use their imagination to express and communicate ideas, thoughts and feelings.
 Children will regularly examine the work of other artists; discussing and thinking critically about their work as well as using this to inform their own work.
-We love to display their work in school and in the local community by presenting at events such as Prom Art in Grange and High Newton village fair.
+We love to display their work in school and in the local community by presenting at events such as High Newton village fair and sharing artwork with the Intergenerational Friendship Group.

 We follow the National Curriculum for Art and Design which is below: